 Other longstanding themes include the politics of the commons, the cultural logic of progress and the ongoing presence of the past.
 Now and then, I get to write about the lasting influence of the three writers who most shaped my early thinking: John Berger, Ivan Illich and Alan Garner.

-Aside from essays (and occasionally book reviews), the other form which has been a constant for me is the ongoing series of published conversations with writers, thinkers, artists, scholars and activists whose work has inspired me.
+Aside from essays (and the occasional book review), the other form which has been a constant for me is the ongoing series of published conversations with writers, thinkers, artists, scholars and activists whose work has inspired me.
 Often, these texts represent a moment within an ongoing friendship and collaboration.

 Occasionally, I get invitations to work in other forms.
 In 2016, I was one of four writers commissioned by the Royal Dramatic Theatre, Stockholm, to collaborate on Medan klockan tickar (While the Clock is Ticking), a play about what it’s like when the Anthropocene is your day-job.